tamilzh2018/kode-kloud-test/terraform Kode Kloud Test.md

 }

 # Q8 Sync Data to S3 Bucket with Terraform
+As part of a data migration project, the team lead has tasked the team with migrating data from an existing S3 bucket to a new S3 bucket.
+The existing bucket contains a substantial amount of data that must be accurately transferred to the new bucket.
+The team is responsible for creating the new S3 bucket using Terraform and ensuring that all data from the existing bucket is copied or synced to the new bucket completely and accurately.
+It is imperative to perform thorough verification steps to confirm that all data has been successfully transferred to the new bucket without any loss or corruption.

+As a member of the Nautilus DevOps Team, your task is to perform the following using Terraform:

+Create a New Private S3 Bucket: Name the bucket xfusion-sync-16792 and store this bucket name in a variable named KKE_BUCKET.

+Data Migration: Migrate all data from the existing xfusion-s3-28134 bucket to the new xfusion-sync-16792 bucket.

+Ensure Data Consistency: Ensure that both buckets contain the same data after migration.

+Update the main.tf file (do not create a separate .tf file) to provision a new private S3 bucket and migrate the data.

+Use the variables.tf file with the following variable:

+KKE_BUCKET: The name for the new bucket created.
+Use the outputs.tf file with the following outputs:

+new_kke_bucket_name: The name of the new bucket created.

+new_kke_bucket_acl: The ACL of the new bucket created.
+Ans:

+variable "KKE_BUCKET" {
+  description = "The name for the new S3 bucket" type        = string default     = "xfusion-sync-16792"
+}
+# Existing old private S3 bucket
+resource "aws_s3_bucket" "wordpress_bucket" {
+  bucket = "xfusion-s3-28134"
+}

+resource "aws_s3_bucket_acl" "wordpress_bucket_acl" {
+  bucket = aws_s3_bucket.wordpress_bucket.id
+  acl    = "private"
+}

+# Create the new private S3 bucket
+resource "aws_s3_bucket" "kke_new_bucket" {
+  bucket = var.KKE_BUCKET

+  tags = {
+    Name        = var.KKE_BUCKET
+    Environment = "Migration"
+  }
+}

+# Ensure the bucket is private
+resource "aws_s3_bucket_acl" "kke_new_bucket_acl" {
+  bucket = aws_s3_bucket.kke_new_bucket.id
+  acl    = "private"
+}

+# Sync data from existing bucket to new bucket
+resource "null_resource" "s3_data_migration" {
+  # Ensure this runs after bucket is created
+  depends_on = [aws_s3_bucket.kke_new_bucket, aws_s3_bucket_acl.kke_new_bucket_acl]

+  provisioner "local-exec" {
+    command = <<EOT
+      aws s3 sync s3://${aws_s3_bucket.wordpress_bucket.bucket}  s3://${var.KKE_BUCKET} --exact-timestamps
+    EOT
+  }
+}
+output "new_kke_bucket_name" {
+  description = "The name of the new S3 bucket" value       = aws_s3_bucket.kke_new_bucket.id
+}

+output "new_kke_bucket_acl" {
+  description = "The ACL of the new S3 bucket" value       = aws_s3_bucket_acl.kke_new_bucket_acl.acl
+}

 # Q9 Prevent S3 Bucket Deletion via Terraform
+To ensure secure and accidental-deletion-proof storage, the DevOps team must configure an S3 bucket using Terraform with strict lifecycle protections.
+The goal is to create a bucket that is dynamically named and protected from being destroyed by mistake.
+Please complete the following tasks:

+Create an S3 bucket named devops-s3-12014.

+Apply the prevent_destroy lifecycle rule to protect the bucket.

+Create the main.tf file (do not create a separate .tf file) to provision a s3 bucket with prevent_destroy lifecycle rule.

+Use the variables.tf file with the following:

+KKE_BUCKET_NAME: name of the bucket.
+Use the terraform.tfvars file to input the name of the bucket.

+Use the outputs.tffile with the following:

+s3_bucket_name: name of the created bucket.
+Ans:
+variable "KKE_BUCKET_NAME" {
+  description = "Name of the S3 bucket" type        = string
+}

+# tfvars file content:
+KKE_BUCKET_NAME = "devops-s3-12014"

+# Create the new private S3 bucket
+resource "aws_s3_bucket" "devops_bucket" {
+  bucket = var.KKE_BUCKET_NAME

+  lifecycle {
+    prevent_destroy = true
+  }

+  tags = {
+    Name        = var.KKE_BUCKET_NAME
+    Environment = "DevOps"
+  }
+}

+# output file content:
+output "s3_bucket_name" {
+  description = "Name of the created S3 bucket" value       = aws_s3_bucket.devops_bucket.bucket
+}

 # Q10 Grant EC2 Access to S3 Bucket Using Terraform
 # Q11 Implement S3 Lifecycle Management Policy Using Terraform
 # Q12 Integrate SNS with SQS for Messaging Using Terraform